7 Causes for Conflict in Marriage and How to Resolve Them

 Continue the pursuit of keeping your marriage happy

-When chips are down in a marriage, don’t give up, just because it’s too much hard work.
-You got together in first place to build a happy space for yourself and your spouse.
-You stumble, but rise together, hand in hand – that’s the quintessence of a happy marriage.
-And, you don’t enter a happy marriage, you work to make your marriage happy.
+When chips are down in a marriage, don’t give up just because it’s too much hard work.
+You got together in the first place to build a happy space for yourself and your spouse.
+You stumble but rise together, hand in hand – that’s the quintessence of a happy marriage.
+And, you don’t enter a happy marriage; you work to make your marriage happy.

-Marriage is a beginning, keeping together a progress and continually working together a success!
+Marriage is a beginning; keeping together progress and continually working together is a success!

 Share this article on